 We have decided to close down tourism in Gorongosa National Park until further notice.
 We want to play our part in reducing movement and transmission of this disease that has the potential to profoundly affect the communities surrounding the Park.

-In honour of Big Cat Week, National Geographic is featuring the work of our own Paola Bouley at Gorongosa National Park.
+National Geographic is featuring the work of our own Paola Bouley at Gorongosa National Park.

 They are the ultimate symbol of untamed Africa: to hear the deep roar of a lion thunder out across the night is to experience true wilderness.